qmodu/Radiotech/README.md

 How to name the files:
 first_name_last_name_type_of_modulation.py

+You have to add filename extension! (.py, .txt, etc)

 You have to add source file into folder of your group

 [Analog modulation (Amplitude modulation as an example)]: https://github.com/dep403mai/Radiotech/tree/master/Lab1